-"If a mother and baby are finding breastfeeding mutually beneficial they can continue breastfeeding as long as the mother and baby desire," registered nurse and lactation consultant Hillary Sadler told TODAY Parents.
-"However, there are times when breastfeeding for a longer duration might have a negative effect on the mother and/or the baby."
+"However, there are times when breastfeeding for a longer duration might have a negative effect on the mother and/or the baby," Sadler says.

-What is the best age to start weaning a baby?
-There’s no hard-and-fast rule.
+So, what is the best age to start weaning a baby?
+Sadler emphasizes there is no hard-and-fast rule.

-Sadler emphasized to TODAY that when the mother’s mental health is being affected, it’s time to consider weaning.
+Sadler tells TODAY.com that when the mother’s mental health is being affected, it’s time to consider weaning.

-"Sometimes mothers become overwhelmed and the continuation of breastfeeding might negatively affect the mother-child relationship," Sadler explained, adding that breastfeeding is a full time job for mothers.
+"Sometimes mothers become overwhelmed and the continuation of breastfeeding might negatively affect the mother-child relationship," Sadler explains, adding that breastfeeding is a full-time job for mothers.

 Drop overnight feeds first.

 "I typically recommend dropping any overnight feeds first," Sadler says.
 "Prolactin levels — the hormone responsible for making milk — are higher in the middle of the night, (so) dropping overnight feeds first, if you’re still breastfeeding overnight, will help decrease your supply."

 Drop one feed every three to five days.

 "It takes your body about three to five days to adjust to the 'message' you send it today," Sadler says.
 "You want your body to adjust before dropping the next feed."